NumberNumbers

 What Does “sentimos” Mean in Bisaya?

 In Bisaya (Cebuano), sentimos translates to centavo / cent (1/100 of a peso).
-The word has multiple closely related meanings: centavo, cent (1/100 of a peso), all used depending on context.
+The word covers closely related meanings — centavo, cent (1/100 of a peso) — the right one depends on context.

 Bisaya word